 When using the “New Record”, “Updated Record”, or “Deleted Record” triggers, note that only user-driven actions in the Live App will trigger the zap.
 This means form edits, table inline edits, calendar inserts / edits, etc.

-These triggers are not triggered by API activity or Builder updates such as tasks and record rules.
+Note: These triggers are not initiated by API activity or Builder updates such as tasks and record rules.
+Payment views also currently do not trigger Zaps.

 Working with Actions